kenttonino/Meaningless-Stuff/sw-data-structures-and-algorithms/course-AMA-ITE6201/w-001-introduction-to-data-structure/02-what-is-algorithm.md

 > - Most algorithms of interest involve methods of organizing the <br />
     data involved in the computation.

-> - The objects that are created in this way are called `data strucutres`.
+> - The objects that are created in this way are called `data structures`.